Cleft Lip and Cleft Palate and Associated Anomalies

 Facial clefting is a congenital phenomenon whose explanations have remained elusive since its earliest documented descriptions.
-With advances in the fields of genetics and an evolving understanding of the embryologic development process, a multifactorial and case specific explanation for clefting has developed.
+With advances in the fields of genetics and embryology, a multifactorial and case specific explanation for clefting has developed.
+The most important thing that Drs.
+Rousso, Bernstein and the entire cleft team at New York Eye and Ear Infirmary of Mount Sinai (NYEE) emphasize is that it is never a parent’s fault that their child was born with a cleft and that we are always here to help through the entire process.

-Cleft lip and palate comes in many varieties and can be caused by several factors.
-Additionally, it can be associated with various conditions.
-It may be related to other syndromes and anomalies or may occur as a completely isolated occurrence.
+Cleft lip and palate literally comes in many shapes and sizes.
 There are over 17,000 known genes that contribute to craniofacial development and over 300 known syndromes with associated clefting.

 Different widths and lengths of the cleft lip exist.
-Some of the cleft lips that we deal with consist of a partial cleft that does not go all the way through to the nose while others are significantly bigger and include significant nasal deformity.
+Some cleft lips consist of only a partial cleft that does not go all the way through to the nose while others are significantly bigger and include significant nasal deformity.
+The cleft team at NYEE tailors every surgical procedure to produce the most aesthetic results for each individual patient.
+Our center handles everything from the most basic deformities to the most complex reconstructions, and using the most cutting edge evidence based surgical techniques and technology we produce the highest-level cosmetic and functional results of both the lip and nose at the same time.

 Orofacial clefting can be divided into one of two categories: